|

 mystery evening, and I’d been looking forward to this for some time.

-Grey and Colonel Mustard had arrived I drove us all round to Blackwater
+and Colonel Mustard had arrived I drove us all round to Blackwater Manor.
+The

-Manor.
-The vicar drove, because the vicar wasn’t drinking that night.
-Because
+vicar drove, because the vicar wasn’t drinking that night.
+Because of the

 We arrived